From boutique hotels with mountain views to cozy stone cottages on the beachfront, these are the best 6 places to stay in Tasmania right now!

 6 of the Best Places to Stay In Tasmania

 For a contemporary luxury hotel, it has remarkably managed to retain the cosiness and charm of its original state.
-From the opulence of the chandeliers hanging in the hallway to the uniqueness of the artworks embellishing every wall (each an original collected by the owners), the Islington manages to strike a perfect balance of quirkiness and class.
+From the opulence of the chandeliers hanging in the hallway to the uniqueness of the artworks embellishing every wall… The Islington manages to strike a perfect balance of quirkiness and class.

 Besides the stunning views and sumptuous food, the personal touches really made staying at this hotel a special experience.
 From the moment we arrived, we felt welcomed.
 The staff warmly greeted us by name and offered to assist us with anything we needed.

 The personal touches differentiate the Islington from an average high-end hotel.
 It’s without a doubt one of the best places to stay in Tasmania!

 Peppers Cradle Mountain Lodge isn’t considered one of Australia’s most iconic wilderness experiences for no reason.
 This unique accommodation overlooks a shimmering lake and an endless expanse of the hinterland, which is abundant with wildlife.
 (This was apparent from the moment we arrived and found ourselves greeted at reception by a brush-tail possum!)

 Offering cabins and luxury suites, a day spa, and a fine-dining restaurant featuring local food and wine, Peppers Cradle Mountain Lodge makes for an idyllic nature-based getaway.

 Located on the edge of the world-heritage listed Cradle-Lake-Claire National Park, you can take a short shuttle from the accommodation and be at the start of some of the most incredible hikes in Tasmania.